Remain Alert for Tax Scams That Target Victims All Year, Not Just During Tax Filing Season

-The IRS does not call and leave prerecorded, urgent messages asking for a call back.
-In this tactic, scammers tell victims that if they do not call back, a warrant will be issued for their arrest.
-Those who do respond are told they must make immediate payment either by a specific prepaid debit card or by wire transfer.
+The IRS does not call with prerecorded messages asking for a call back.
+With this tactic, scammers tell victims that if they do not call back, a warrant will be issued for their arrest.
+Those who do respond are told they must make immediate payment either by a specific prepaid debit card or by wire transfer in order to settle a tax bill.

 Private Debt Collection Scams

-The IRS has sent letters to a relatively small group of taxpayers whose overdue federal tax accounts are being assigned to one of four private-sector collection agencies.
+The IRS sends letters to a relatively small group of taxpayers each year whose overdue federal tax accounts are being assigned to one of four private-sector collection agencies.
 Taxpayers should be on the lookout for scammers posing as private collection firms.
-The IRS-authorized firms will only be calling about a tax debt the person has had—and has been aware of—for years.
-The IRS would have previously contacted taxpayers about their tax debt.
+The IRS-authorized firms will only be calling about a tax debt the taxpayer has had for years.
+The IRS would have previously contacted taxpayers about their tax debts many times previously.

 Scams Targeting People with Limited English Proficiency

-Taxpayers with limited English proficiency have been recent targets of phone scams and email phishing schemes that continue to occur across the country.
-Con artists often approach victims in their native language, threaten them with deportation, police arrest and license revocation among other things.
-They tell their victims they owe the IRS money and must pay it promptly through a preloaded debit card, gift card or wire transfer.
+Taxpayers with limited English proficiency are frequently targets of phone scams and email phishing schemes.
+Con artists often approach victims in their native language, threaten them with deportation, police arrest and license revocation.
+They tell their victims that they owe the IRS for a debt and must pay it promptly through a preloaded debit card, gift card or wire transfer.
 They may also leave "urgent" callback requests through robocalls or via a phishing email.
+Unfortunately, the victims of this scam very often don't seek help due to fear.

-- Call to demand immediate payment using a specific payment method such as a prepaid debit card, gift card, or wire transfer.
-The IRS does not use these methods for tax payments.
+- The IRS and its authorized private collection agencies will never call to demand immediate payment using a specific payment method, such as a prepaid debit card, gift card, or wire transfer.
+The IRS does not even use these methods for tax payments.
 Generally, the IRS will first mail a bill to any taxpayer who owes taxes.
 All tax payments should only be made payable to the U.S. Treasury and checks should never be made payable to third parties.